brunopacheco1/coboldoc/README.md

 ```

 ##### Module/Function Comment Block
-Anything that describes the following module or function, will scanned in this kind of comment block, starting and ending with `*>*` and all internal line starting with `*> `.
+Anything that describes the next line module or function, will scanned in this kind of comment block, starting and ending with `*>*` and all internal line starting with `*> `.

 Module/Function comment blocks have to preceed a `FUNCTION-ID` or `PROGRAM-ID` definition.